-Finland mulls arrest of Catalan ex-leader
+Catalan ex-leader 'avoids Finnish arrest'

 Following the referendum, the central government in Madrid sacked the Catalan regional government, imposed direct rule and called new elections but pro-independence parties returned with a slim majority.

-In a setback for the pro-independence cause, a survey published by the respected Catalan Centre for Opinion Studies recently suggested support for independence had dropped sharply, with a majority of Catalans now against the idea.
+In a setback for the pro-independence cause, a survey published by the Catalan Centre for Opinion Studies recently suggested support for independence had dropped sharply, with 53.9% of Catalans now against the idea and 40.8% saying they were in favour.

+Mr Puigdemont, himself, recently said a majority of Catalans might support Swiss-style federal autonomy, rather than full independence.